scalalandio/chimney/docs/docs/cookbook.md

 !!! important

-    You need to import ``io.scalaland.chimney.cats._`` in order to have all the above in scope.
+    You need to import ``io.scalaland.chimney.cats._`` to have all of the above in scope.

 !!! example